 Brent Kado is the Executive Director of the Chicago Comedy Film Festival.
-He is a filmmaker and screenwriter recognized for his work in the Chicago Sun Times, TimeOut Chicago, Indiewire, and MovieMaker Magazine.
-He is an executive producer on Festival: A Documentary which recently had its world premiere at the Rhode Island International Film Festival August 2016 and now is distributed by Red Bull TV.
+He is a filmmaker, director, and screenwriter recognized for his work in the Chicago Sun Times, TimeOut Chicago, Indiewire, and MovieMaker Magazine.
+He is an executive producer on Festival: A Documentary which had its world premiere at the Rhode Island International Film Festival August 2016 and now is distributed by Red Bull TV.
 His recent feature film A Short History of Drugs in the Valley just released on Amazon Prime.
 Kado is an adjunct professor at Columbia College Chicago.
 He attended DePaul University for his MA in Cultural Studies and attended Purdue University for his PhD in American Film Studies.
 He left his PhD program so that he could pursue more filmmaking endeavors and late night burrito binges.

 Haley Padilla graduated from Stephens College in Columbia, MO in 2015 with a BFA in Graphic Design and a minor in Digital Filmmaking.
 She is currently a freelance designer, video and podcast editor.
 She took a TV and Screenwriting class at the Second City where she spent time refining her short comedy/horror, Boy Eats Girl, which will go into production in July 2018.
 Film festivals hold a particularly special place in her heart.
 For 3 years, she was the Merchandise Manager for the Citizen Jane Film Festival and has been a screener for 5.
 While she enjoys going to the theater for the latest and greatest from the likes of Greta Gerwig or Ava DuVernay, she really appreciates the culture and support that can only be found at an independent film fest.

 Will Torrence moved to Chicago to pursue a degree in film at Columbia College Chicago, from where he recently graduated.
 Fond of all different types of films, he has a particular soft spot for comedies.
 When he's not watching films, he uses the remaining few hours of the day to write his own.
 In addition to films, he enjoys music, traveling, and being around large bodies of water.
 Whenever the opportunity arises, he likes to travel to the waterfront of Lake Erie in Pennsylvania.